qdm12/rsync-docker/README.md

 ## TODOs

+1. Generate ssh keys if none were provided
 1. Run without root
     1. Fix bind mounted file permissions with Gosu, see [fixing permissions for Docker](http://gianluca.dellavedova.org/2018/09/04/fixing-permissions-for-docker/)
     1. Create home directories etc. of non root users for the ssh-server variant